aboyce/aws/specifics/CloudWatch.md

 #### Custom Logs

 These are logs from your application and on-premise resources.
+You can use the CLI or API to send in these custom logs.

 ### EC2